SysKitTeam/docs-insights/how-to/add-additional-services-alert.md

 date: 28/9/2018
 ---

-This article explains how to add a custom Service alert into the application.
+If you wish to __track additional services__, this article explains how to add a custom Service alert into the application.
 Run the following script against the SysKit Insights database.

 ```sql